ksw9/mtb-call/README.md

 snakmake --unlock
 ```

+## Example data

+Sampled paired-end fastq files are in the test_data directory.
+An input sample .tsv file list is located at config/test_data.tsv.

 ## Directory structure
 Results will be organized in the results directory, in sub-directories organized by sequencing batch and then sample name.